Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                          |
 | Python | `void set_doom_game_path(str filePath)`      |

-Sets path to the Doom engine based game file (wad format).
-If not used DoomGame will look for doom2.wad and freedoom2.wad (in that order) in the directory of ViZDoom's installation (where vizdoom.so is).
+Sets the path to the Doom engine based game file (wad format).
+If not used DoomGame will look for doom2.wad and freedoom2.wad (in that order) in the directory of ViZDoom's installation (where vizdoom.so/pyd is).

-Default value: "$VIZDOOM.SO_LOCATION/{doom2.wad or freedoom2.wad}"
+Default value: "{vizdoom.so location}/{doom2.wad, doom.wad, freedoom2.wad or freedoom.wad}"

 Config key: `DoomGamePath/doom_game_path`